bepsoccer/verkadaModule/README.md

 `Connect-Verkada -org_id [your org_id] -x_api_key [your API Token] -userName [your username] -Password`

+To connect via both for unattentended use you can now submit your password without prompt.
+This requires that you first store the password as a SecureString variable and pass that to the -MyPwd parameter:

+`Connect-Verkada -org_id [your org_id] -x_api_key [your API Token] -userName [your username] -MyPwd $yourPwd`

 ## The Docs

 All available functions can be found in [Public](verkadaModule/Public) and can also be enumerated using `Get-Command -Module verkadaModule`